USS Avenge (AM-423): Repairs at Rota, Spain

 The minesweeper entered Detyens Shipyard, Wando, South Carolina, on 17 July for alterations.
 Upon the completion of the modifications and repairs, she prepared for deployment and sailed on 16 August for the Mediterranean.
-After suffering extensive damage en route, Avenge reached Rota, Spain, on 2 September and remained there for repairs until sailing on 25 September for Izmir, Turkey, where she rejoined her division.
+After suffering extensive damage en route, Avenge reached Rota, Spain, on 2 September and remained there for repairs until sailing on 25 September for İzmir, Turkey, where she rejoined her division.
 She participated in exercises off Dikili, Turkey, with British and Turkish ships from 16 through 25 October.
 Avenge moved to Naples in early November for a tender availability and then visited La Spezia, Italy; Ajaccio and Lovo Santo, Corsica; and Toulon, France, before closing the year at Naples undergoing upkeep.

 An amphibious exercise took place at Porto Scudo, Sardinia, on 3 January 1968, 10 days before Avenge began her journey home on 13 January.
 She reached Charleston on 3 February and entered a leave and upkeep status.
 The minesweeper got underway on 15 April to take part in mine tests and returned to port on 26 May for a standdown period in preparation for her forthcoming modernization.